DouMaokang/Company-Review-Search-Engine/README.md

 # NTU-CZ4034
 This repo contains the group project/assignment of CZ4034 - Information Retrieval

+# Things that needs to be installed
+1. Elasticsearch
+2. Elasticsearch python client
+3. Node.js
+4. Python3

 # Application Setup
 ### Backend
 Under `./Backend`, type in the command prompt